Frequently Asked Questions

 Our Western Orthodox Church is a family of Orthodox churches, with each member church teaching and living the Orthodox Faith and way of life, in a communion of faith and love with each other.
 We share that faith and way of life with the Eastern and Oriental Orthodox churches and consider them to be sister churches which we recognise and embrace as fellow Orthodox.

 Sadly, at the present time, this recognition is not universally reciprocated.
-However, for us, the unity of the Orthodox Church is defined not by the ever-changing political relationships between territorial jurisdictions but rather by its common apostolic faith and sacramental life in Jesus Christ.
+However, for us, the unity of the Orthodox Church is defined not by the ever-changing political relationships between jurisdictions vying for power and control of territory, but rather by its common apostolic faith and sacramental life in Jesus Christ.
 Therefore, we continue to recognise the Eastern and Oriental Orthodox churches as our sister churches, and members of those churches are welcome to receive the sacraments and take full part in the life of our church.
 We are pleased that some of those churches also welcome us to their altars.

 What are your services like?